isomerpages/imda-pixel/pages/AWS IMDA Joint Innovation Centre.md

         </td>
         <td style="border-top:0.75px solid lightgrey; border-bottom:0.75px solid lightgrey;">
             <br><b>Smart Working/Living – Digital Twins for Sustainability</b>
-							<br>H3 Zoom.AI was the winner for one of the innovation call from IMDA's Open Innovation Platform for a digital site inspection and defects management system solution.
-H3 Zoom.AI will be featuring a demo with a hardhat and camera that represents that Interior Inspector solution which is an off-the-shelf 360 camera to provide automated defect detection, localisation, and reporting within internal building spaces for facilities management and construction site personnel to enhance quality assessment and periodic maintenance processes.
+							<br>H3Zoom.AI was the winner for one of the innovation call from IMDA's Open Innovation Platform for a digital site inspection and defects management system solution.
+H3Zoom.AI will be featuring an interactive demo with a camera mounted on a hardhat that represents the “Interior Inspector” solution which is an AI-Powered solution that enables site inspection and surveyors to complete commissioning workflows.
-					<br><br>See how IMDA Accredited Company- Virspatial Technologies leverages on the Digital Twins technology to create smart buildings.
-Virspatial Technologies will feature their energy management offerings which include sensors, a digital twin, and easy viewing of facility information, personnel intelligence, and key stats
+					<br><br>See how IMDA Accredited Company - Virspatial Technologies leverages on the “Digital Twins” technology to create smart buildings.
+Virspatial Technologies will feature a video of their energy management offerings which include sensors, a digital twin, and easy viewing of facility information, personnel intelligence, and key stats.
         </td>
     </tr>
 <tr>